 Farmers do not rely on fertilizer exclusively to grow healthy crops.
 They use it as a supplement to the nutrients that are already in the ground.
 So, if you see a tractor pulling a piece of equipment on a plot of land, the chances are good that the farmer is using a dry fertilizer hopper to spread granules evenly across the field.

-For more information about a using a dry fertilizer hopper, please visit 1st Products at.
+For more information about a using a dry fertilizer hopper, please visit website.
 While you are there, explore our selection of turf seeding supplies and agricultural equipment.